 2. Reap the benefits of a smart calendar.

-Who needs a virtual assistant when you can use Tempo?
-This app connects to your calendar, your contacts, and even your email if you'd like.
-For a “breakfast, 9 am, Scott/IDEO” meeting, Tempo will pull up Scott’s contact information, IDEO company information, as well as any relevant emails or documents for your meeting.
-(It might even suggest the best pancake place in the area.)
+Who needs a virtual assistant when you can smart calendar apps like Any.do Cal and Mynd Calendar to sync your calendar, your contacts, and your email if you’d like.
 My husband, Jay, also swears by Google Now, which has similar knows-what-information-you-need-before-you-do capabilities.
 It pulls up our current flight information before we’ve even packed a carry-on.

-In his book, Get Things Done: The Art of Stress-Free Productivity, author, consultant, and international lecturer David Allen recommends taking your To Do’s out of your cluttered mind and writing them down, yes, but also: further breaking them down into Next Action lists.
-A single To Do, such as “set up meeting with IDEO,” actually involves several steps: find the contact, send invitation, decide where to meet, etc. There are a slew of task management apps— Evernote is one of the most popular; others include Things and Wunderlist—that will handle your lists in all of their parts.
-One important tip for email-based To Do’s: enter the action item (ie. call Julie Carlson) into your task management system of choice, and then delete the email.
+In his book Get Things Done: The Art of Stress-Free Productivity, author, consultant, and international lecturer David Allen recommends taking your to-do’s out of your cluttered mind and writing them down, yes, but also further breaking them down into Next Action lists.
+A single to-do, such as “set up meeting with IDEO,” actually involves several steps: find the contact, send invitation, decide where to meet, etc. There are a slew of task-management apps—Evernote is one of the most popular; others include Things and Wunderlist—that will handle your lists in all of their parts.
+One important tip for email-based to-do’s: Enter the action item (e.g., call Julie Carlson) into your task management system of choice, and then delete the email.

 4. Get a handle on your newsletters and junk mail, and bring your inbox down to (nearly) zero.